 When your job search is nebulous, it is impossible to take the first step toward accomplishing your goals.
 Concretizing your job search and writing even just a few options down on paper will do wonders to clear up the frustration.
 Let me explain what I mean.

 Start small.
 If you are interested in working in trusts and estates in San Diego this summer, start by writing down a list of five firms or organizations that have a trusts and estates practice in San Diego.
-You can make that list by googling “trusts and estates firms in San Diego,” by going to the CDO’s resource center, and using resources such as vault or martindale, and by talking to your San Diego networking contacts and asking their advice on what the best trusts and estates firms and organizations are.
+You can make that list by googling “trusts and estates firms in San Diego,” by going to the CDO’s job search toolkit and using resources such as vault or martindale, and by talking to your San Diego networking contacts and asking their advice on what the best trusts and estates firms and organizations are.
 If you need help accessing and making the best use of these resources, the CDO is here to help.

 Start with that list and reach out to an attorney working at each of those five firms and organizations to schedule a phone call and learn more about their work.
 Once you do that, you will have a very good start toward building a network of trusts and estates attorneys in San Diego.
 That network will give you valuable advice, introduce you to other attorneys practicing in San Diego, and may be able to tell you about job openings at their organization before they are even posted.

 Starting small and just making this list will be much more productive and will be a more positive experience than taking in the big picture all of the time and getting overwhelmed.
 It can be difficult to know how to get started and to feel so flooded with options that you can’t figure out steps to take to accomplish your big goal.